amitdoda1983/EndGame/README.md

 car view is 28x28 image crop from car location with car as center.Orientation is angle with the target, last distance - self.distance is the change in the distance from target as compared to previous timestep.

-below are the rewards configured
+below is how the rewards are configured

         # moving on the sand
         if sand[int(self.car.x), int(self.car.y)] > 0: